wroyca/libadwaita-vscode-theme/README.md

 # Libadwaita theme for Visual Studio Code.

 If you're interested in using this theme, I'd recommend forking it and making it your own so that it fits your personal needs.
 However, if you do make any changes or improvements to the theme, I'd be more than happy to review and potentially merge your pull request.
-Thanks for considering this theme! 🎉This theme was designed for my personal use.
-If you use it, you should probably fork it and adapt it to your personal use.
-That said, PRs are welcome if you decide to improve it! 🎉
+Thanks for considering this theme! 🎉

 ![libadwaita](libadwaita.png)